falniak95/falniak95/README.md

 Java Developer
 --------------

-I am currently working as a Senior Backend Engineer at [Akbank](https://www.akbank.com/).
-In this position I am responsible for developing Java: Spring Framework web API(s), Mainframe offload projects from COBOL to Java, and helping my colleagues to solve their problems.
-I have especially experienced Java and the UNIX Servers as very positive for more than 7 years.
+I am currently working as a Senior Backend Engineer at [AMC Banking](https://www.amcbanking.com/).
+I have especially experienced Java and the UNIX Servers as very positive for more than 8 years.
 I would describe myself who is a responsible, patient, and problem solver personality.

 *   🌍  I'm based in København🇩🇰
 *   ✉️  You can contact me at [furkan@alniak.com](mailto:furkan@alniak.com)